joelmacias/student-timesheet/README.md

 The tool accepts two arguments:

 	First argument  - <new|open> - new will create a new timesheet, and format it according to the department timesheet.
+Open will open an existing timesheet.

 	Second argument - <filename>  - a new timesheet will be created with the provided name if the first argument was new, or an existing timesheet will be opened if the first argument was open